 However, determining how much to set aside for a rainy day can be challenging, especially with shopping on the brain.
 Fortunately, Ventura County Credit Union has addressed this need with its emergency savings calculator, which asks basic questions about your income and monthly expenses to help you find a comfortable emergency cushion.

 Saving for specific savings goals, such as a holiday budget, college tuition or a car down payment, is a wise approach that depositors sometimes neglect to take.

-Dakota Plains Federal Credit Union devised a savings goal calculator that allows you to enter how much your savings goal amount is, how much you have already saved, and the timeline in which you’d like to accomplish this goal.
-Then, the calculator computes how much you’ll need to set aside monthly in order to hit the goal.
+Dakota Plains Federal Credit Union devised a Savings Goal Calculator that allows you to enter your savings goal amount, how much you have already saved and the timeline in which you’d like to accomplish your goal.
+Then, the calculator computes how much you’ll need to set aside monthly in order to reach it.

 7. Christmas Budget Calculator